winglang/wing/docs/05-reference/winglang-spec.md

 a.log(); // logs 1
 ```

-Overloading methods is allowed.
-This means functions can be overloaded with many
+Overloading methods is currently not allowed.
+This means functions cannot be overloaded with many
 signatures only varying in the number of arguments and their unique type order.
-Overloading the constructor is also allowed.
 Inheritance is allowed with the `extends` keyword. `super` can be used to access
 the base class, immediately up the inheritance chain (parent class).